skent259/mildsvm-sims/README.md

 ## A note on fiber features data

-Because the motivating dataset of collagen fiber features is not included, a artificially simulated dataset of similar structure is included in this repository.
-The details for this simulation are provided in data/create-artificial-data_dcis.R.
+Because the motivating dataset of collagen fiber features is not included, an artificially simulated dataset of similar structure is included in this repository.
+The details for this simulation are provided in `data/create-artificial-data_dcis.R`.

-Before running the fiber feature experiment files, you must run data/process-data_dcis-ARTIFICIAL.R to pre-compute the kernel matrices and set up the correct file names.
+Before running the fiber feature experiment files, you must run `data/process-data_dcis-ARTIFICIAL.R` to pre-compute the kernel matrices and set up the correct file names.